AANZFTA Rules of Origin and Duty Claims: What Australian Importers Need

 • Confirm tariff classification first, because origin and preference logic become meaningless if the product is misclassified.

-• Check the actual origin rule for the goods instead of relying on broad supplier assurances.
+• Check the actual origin rule for the goods — tariff change, regional value content, or wholly obtained — rather than relying on broad supplier assurances.

 • Make the preference file part of the customs file, not an isolated procurement note.